 Acknowledge the following:

-Acknowledge the outcomes of the Our Oceans Conference (OOC2018) as presented by the NCC Indonesia;
+Outcomes of the Our Oceans Conference (OOC2018) as presented by the NCC Indonesia;

-Acknowledge the goal of Regional Secretariat’s Ocean Talk #1 on RPOA Review findings, highlighting the continued high relevance of this important multi-national collaborative initiative; and
+The goal of Regional Secretariat’s Ocean Talk #1 on RPOA Review findings, highlighting the continued high relevance of this important multi-national collaborative initiative; and

-Acknowledge the objective of Regional Secretariat’s Ocean Talk #2 on "Legacy for Coral Triangle - Towards International Recognition for Marine Megabiodiversity Area." on how special status for selected Coral Triangle areas could contribute to both conservation of the natural world linked to responsible use and sustainable economic development.
+The objective of Regional Secretariat’s Ocean Talk #2 on "Legacy for Coral Triangle - Towards International Recognition for Marine Megabiodiversity Area." on how special status for selected Coral Triangle areas could contribute to both conservation of the natural world linked to responsible use and sustainable economic development.

 Encourage Regional Secretariat to share information on relevant events to University Partnership members through the respective NCCs.